cessda/cessda.guidelines.public/observability/monitoring-overview.md

 - Grafana receives metrics from Prometheus and is used to create visualisation dashboards for metrics trends and analysis.

-### CESSDA Monitoring Composition
+## CESSDA monitoring composition

 - Prometheus servers are installed across the four clusters in the CESSDA infrastructure (management, production, staging and development).

-- Kube-state-metrics and Node are the main exporters deployed in the four clusters that collect Kubernetes resource metrics and make them available for Prometheus server to store in its time series database.
+- Kube-state-metrics and Node are the main exporters deployed in the four clusters that collect Kubernetes resource metrics and make them available for the Prometheus server to store in its time series database.
  There are other exporters deployed for third party tools like Jenkins, Elasticsearch and HaProxy, depending on which tools are running in the cluster.

 - Alertmanger and Grafana are only deployed on the Management cluster to centrally send alert notifications and visualize and analyze metrics respectively.

-- Metrics data stored in time-series-database are retained on persistence volume claims in the clusters.
+- Metrics data stored in a time series database are retained on persistent volumes in the clusters.
-  Retention policy set on Prometheus are based on the storage size of the data.
+  The retention policy set on Prometheus is based on ensuring that the data does not exceed the available storage space.

 ![Monitoring Architecture](../images/monitoring-architecture.jpg)